Mellow1238/MGA-rewrite-bootcamp/DocsAndInfo/mgadocs.md

     "CustomGameLogic" : ""
     "SwingTrace" : "trace"
     "Bhopped" : "buttons_pressed, buttons, vel, lastjtime, lastVel, player, bhopped, buttons_changed, buttons_released, weapon" //??
 This should include most of these values from the playerthink function, but has not been tested.
 Use with caution, at least the vel value has been supplied
+    "DuelWon" : "p1, p2, s1, s2, a, t, dom = false, r = 0" //p1 is winner, p2 is loser, s1 is winner score, s2 is loser score, a is duelarena, t is dueltype, dom is whether or not it was a dom duel, r is restarts value if it was a dom duel
     "OnPlayerVoiceline" : "player, scene" //Should include at least these, probably others from the player think scope }
 ```